Fake News 2017 Social Media’s Coming of Age

-- Only XXX of mobile users subscribe to multiple paid content services across Online Video, Music and XXX consumption of new media (Vice, Buzzfeed) is XXX higher than average news consumption in the same demographic
+- Only of users subscribe to multiple paid services across Online Video, Music News. consumption of new media (Vice, Buzzfeed) is higher than average news consumption in the same demographic

-- Paid digital news subscriptions XXX for the FT, XXX for the New York Times), pale in comparison to the XXX Daily Active Users of Facebook.
+- Paid digital subscriptions for the FT, for New York Times), pale in to the Daily Active Users Facebook.

-- Major news outlets have seen a steep decline in the sharing of their content on XXX of Buzz Feed and Vice users are aged under XXX while XXX of traditional online news users are aged over XXX in social media’s make-up creates ‘filter bubbles’ and limits perception of the wider news cycle
+- Major news have seen a steep decline the sharing of their content Facebook of Buzz Feed and Vice users are aged under while of traditional online news users are aged over

-- Sharing articles on social media as an expression of values leads to niche and unaccountable sites gaining traction
+- Sharing articles social media as an expression values leads to niche and sites gaining traction

-- The present monetisation framework for online publishing encourages fake news
+- The present framework for online publishing encourages news

-Companies Mentioned: BBC, BuzzFeed, Facebook, Financial Times, Google, Outbrain, The New York Times, The Guardian Group, Taboola, Twitter, Vice
+- The multi-platform blurs the distinction between parody satire Companies Mentioned: BBC, BuzzFeed, Financial Times, Google, Outbrain, The York Times, The Guardian Group, Twitter, Vice